 The contributions of this paper are summarized as follows. \begin{enumerate} \item We propose a novel filter, named quaternion Hardy filter (QHF), for color image processing.
 Compared with quaternion analytic signal, our method has a better performance due to the flexible parameter selection of QHF. \item Based on the QHF and the improved Di Zenzo gradient operator, we propose a robust color edge detection algorithm.
 It can enhance the color edge in a holistic manner by extracting the main features of the color image. \item We set up a series of experiments to verify the denoising performance of the proposed algorithm in various environments.
-Visual and quantitative analysis are both considered.
-Five classical edge detection algorithms, such as Canny, Sobel, Prewitt, differential phase congruence (DPC) and modified differential phase congruence (MDPC), are compared with the proposed algorithm.
-In terms of peak SNR (PSNR) and similarity index measure (SSIM), the proposed algorithm shows the superiority in color edge detection. \end{enumerate}
+Visual and quantitative analysis are both conducted.
+Three widely used edge detection algorithms, Canny, Sobel and Prewitt, and two recent edge detection algorithms, QDPC, QDPA, DPC, and MDPC, are compared with the proposed algorithm.
+In terms of peak SNR (PSNR) and similarity index measure (SSIM), the proposed algorithm presents the superiority in edge detection. \end{enumerate}